TRann717/BG-SegNet/README.md

 ## Usage

-Configuration files will be uploaded after acceptance.
+Configuration files (e.g., `config.yaml` for the wound dataset and `config_ph2_best.yaml` for PH2) are included in this repository and can be used to reproduce the main experiments reported in the manuscript.

 ### Training